-It was first reported she was only slightly damaged by the explosion, but fear of her going down.
-Her fore ed that to D. L. Taylor & Co., of Mepeak and her forehold are filled with dina, N. Y., have been awarded the water and her forelock is awash.
+It was first reported she was only slightly damaged by the explosion, but United States Engineer in charge of later it was learned there had been the Wilmington district, has announcfear of her going down.
+Her fore- ed that to D. L. Taylor & Co., of Mewater and her forelock is awash.

-her crew have been landed.
+The pilot on board and 18 men of her crew have been landed.

 French Steamer Torpedoed.
-Dieppe, France, via Paris .-- A German submarine torpedoed without Lookout.
-There is \$1,260,000 now from Havre for Dunkirk, at a point 16 miles off Dieppe.
+Dieppe, France, via Paris.-A German submarine torpedoed without warning the French steamer Dinorah from Havre for Dunkirk, at a point 16 miles off Dieppe.